 Maybe the tension has, over the weeks or months or even years, turned into a pattern that makes it hard to turn your head or tie your shoes with ease.

-You might have a funny feeling that the whole thing is related to “stress,” that old catch-all label we give to any number of things we may not even be aware we are feeling.
+You might have this funny feeling that the whole thing is related to “stress,” that old catch-all label we give to any number of things we may not even be aware we are feeling.
 (Feelings?
 What feelings!)

 Or maybe you are aware, but damn(!) if you know what to do about that, say… anger, about that, um… situation!

-Whether you pride yourself in being an even-keeled, look-at-the-bright-side person OR you experience yourself as being at the mercy of feelings you can’t make heads nor tails of…
+Whether you pride yourself in being an even-keeled, look-at-the-bright-side person OR you experience yourself as being at the mercy of feelings and things you can’t make heads nor tails of…

 Going deeper can help!